-PSUs are long-term equity awards granted annually, constituting 60% of a NEO's long-term incentive award in 2018.
-In recognition of the challenges inherent in establishing cumulative three-year financial targets during the company's transformation period, the design continues to include annual financial targets Adjusted Earnings Per Share (Adjusted EPS) and Adjusted FCF set at the beginning of each calendar year within the three year cycle, which results are aggregated at the end of the three year performance period.
-The Committee modifies the resulting unit value by up to +/- 25% based on our cumulative three-year TSR as ranked against the cumulative three-year TSR of companies within our peer group linking pay-out to our relative TSR.
+PSUs are long-term equity awards granted annually, constituting 60% of a NEO's long-term incentive award in 2019.
+The design includes enterprise-wide annual financial targets Adjusted Earnings Per Share (Adjusted EPS) and Adjusted FCF set at the beginning of each calendar year within the three-year cycle, the results of which are aggregated at the end of the three year performance period.
+The Committee modifies the resulting earned unit value by up to +/-25% based on our cumulative three-year TSR as ranked against the cumulative three-year TSR of companies within our peer group linking pay-out to our relative TSR.
 If TSR is negative for the cumulative three-year period, there is no positive application of the TSR modifier.
 Based on relative performance versus our peer group over the cumulative three-year period, the TSR modifier is applied as shown below:

 PBI rank vs. Peer Group (percentile) Modifier

-75th % +25%
+75 th % +25%

-70th to 75th % +20%
+70 th to 75 th % +20%

-65th to 70th % +15%
+65 th to 70 th % +15%

-60th to 65th % +10%
+60 th to 65 th % +10%

-55th to 60th % +5%
+55 th to 60 th % +5%

-45th to 55th % +0%
+45 th to 55 th % +0%

-40th to 45th % -5%
+40 th to 45 th % - 5%

-35th to 40th % -10%
+35 th to 40 th % -10%

-30th to 35th % -15%
+30 th to 35 th % -15%

-25th to 30th % -20%
+25 th to 30 th % -20%

-Below 25th % -25%
+Below 25 th % -25%

-PSUs vest at the end of the three-year performance period when the Committee determines their value based on performance against the pre-established financial metrics.
+PSUs vest at the end of the three-year performance period when the Committee determines their value based on performance against the pre-established financial objectives and the relative TSR modifier.
 At any given time there will be three PSU cycles outstanding.
 The vesting of pre-2018 long-term incentive awards are generally subject to achieving an average income from continuing operations (IFCO) financial performance threshold target established in part for purposes of Code Section 162(m) as in effect at the time those awards were granted.
 If the average IFCO target is not met, then the entire award is forfeited.
-In addition, vesting of PSUs is based on achieving various challenging enterprise-wide financial objectives.

-The enterprise-wide financial objectives set by the Committee include Adjusted EPS and Adjusted FCF.
+As noted above, the enterprise-wide financial objectives set by the Committee include Adjusted EPS and Adjusted FCF.
 We believe both of these financial factors are important indicators of the company's long-term viability and performance and align with the company's long-term growth strategy, and thus are appropriate metrics upon which to base long-term incentive awards.

-- · Adjusted EPS is an appropriate measure of profitability. - Adjusted FCF provides us with needed resources to reposition and pursue new growth opportunities.
-While we recognize that this metric is also utilized in our short-term one-year goal, we believe Adjusted FCF is important as well to the company's long-term success, measured over a three-year period.
+- Adjusted EPS is an appropriate measure of profitability as it excludes one-time and unusual charges and benefits. - Adjusted FCF provides resources to reposition and pursue new growth opportunities.
+While this metric is also utilized in our short-term one-year goal, we believe Adjusted FCF is important as well to the company's long-term success, measured over a three-year period.

-The Committee generally sets the financial targets considering the guidance we provide to stockholders and the investment community.
-Subsequent revisions of guidance do not affect the targets set at the beginning of a year.
+The Committee generally sets the financial targets taking into account the guidance we provide to stockholders and the investment community on a continuing operations basis excluding nonrecurring items.
+Subsequent revisions of guidance do not affect the targets set at the beginning of a year, though targets may be revised for special items such as to adjust for discontinued operations as in the case of the Software Solutions divestiture.
+For additional information, please see "Reconciliation of Reported Consolidated Results to Adjusted Measures" on page 60 of this proxy statement and "Treatment of Special Events" beginning on page 58 of this proxy statement.
 Our long-term financial targets take into account budgeted levels of share repurchases.
 The Committee sets the objectives with the appropriate level of difficulty and stretch for each grant.